mhatzikonstantinou/julia-tufte-beamer/README.md

 # Installation
 Install [Julia](https://julialang.org/downloads/).

 Install LaTeX via texlive.
-We recommend [this repo](https://github.com/scottkosty/install-tl-ubuntu).
+I use an existing installation on my Windows machine that can be called on WSL using the exe extension.
 - Install the `lm-math` package to get the LatinModernMath font.

 Clone the repository to a location of your choosing: